ncm2/ncm2/README.md

 # A Completion Framework for Neovim

-This is a **fast, easily extensible auto completion framework** for [neovim](https://github.com/neovim/neovim), which offers great flexibility for writing your own completion plugin, including async support.
+This is a **Fast!
+Easily Extensible!
+Async! completion framework** for [neovim](https://github.com/neovim/neovim), which offers great flexibility for writing your own completion plugin, including async support.
 For more information, please read the **[Why](#why) section**.